TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/2-BasicPrinciples/1-Object-oriented Programming-in-PHP.rst

 passengers are added.
 FIDELIO2, for example, even has a little golf course based on deck.

-If we look behid the curtain of this new luxury liner though, we find that the shipping company only took a ship type FIDELIO and altered it a bit.
+If we look behind the curtain of this new luxury liner though, we find that the shipping company only took a ship type FIDELIO and altered it a bit.
 The basis is the same.
 Therefore it makes no sense to completely redefine the new ship – instead we use the old definition and just add the